ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 What do you mean by representable?
 Any array that contains zero as one of its shape components is an empty array, and we have infinitely many of these.
-Empty arrays do not contain elements (product of the shape is zero) but they are valid values, here is an example:
+Empty arrays do not contain elements (product of the shape is zero), but they are valid values, here is an example:
 ```
   x : Ar (2 ∷ 0 ∷ []) ℕ
-  x (i ∷ () ∷ [])  -- absurd pattern indicates that such index component couldn't possibly exist
+  x (i ∷ () ∷ [])  -- absurd pattern indicates that such an index component couldn't possibly exist
 ```
 They can be defined because the index space of an empty array is isomorphic to the empty type, and we can define a function from the empty type to any other type.
 This is entirely standard